They Came Out at 14. Their Grandparents Waited Until 37. Now Both Generations Are Watching the Same Rights Disappear.

 Cleve Jones is 72.
 He co-founded the San Francisco AIDS Foundation in 1982 and conceived the AIDS Memorial Quilt.
 He watched 430,000 Americans die while Ronald Reagan did not say the word “AIDS” for six years.

 A 16-year-old in Ohio came out last year.
 Her generation identifies as LGBTQ+ at 10 times the rate of Cleve Jones’s generation.
-Her state just passed a parental notification law that forces her school to tell her parents if she uses a different name.
+Her state passed HB 348 in 2025, requiring schools to notify parents if a student uses a different name or gender identity.

 They are not the same person.
-But they are watching the same pattern: a government that knows the community exists and chooses not to protect it.
+They are watching the same pattern: a government that knows the community exists and chooses not to protect it.